psychemedia/storytelling-notes/fairy-lore-in-court/carrick-witch/carrick-witch-4.md

 # Aftermath

-With Mary in gaol, and her family's source of income, even if not of the pecuniary kind, seriously curtailed, and her blind husband perhaps unable to look after their child himself, it seems that the child had been homed in the Colnmel Poor Union Poor House.
+With Mary in gaol, and her family's source of income, even if not of the pecuniary kind, seriously curtailed, and her blind husband perhaps unable to look after their child himself, it seems that the child had been homed in the Clonmel Poor Union Poor House.

 ```{admonition} Mary Doheney's husband appeals to the Poor Law Union, May 1865
 :class: dropdown